abdelrahmanhosny/abdelrahmanhosny/README.md

 ### Hi there 👋

-- 🔭 I’m on a mission to define the next generation of compute, and make it open source.
-I look forward to a future where AI is truly integrated in our beyond keyboards and monitors.
+- 🔭 I’m on a mission to define the next generation of compute, while ensuring it is open source.
+I look forward to a future where AI is truly integrated in our lives beyond keyboards and monitors.
 - 🎓 I graudated from Brown University with a PhD in Computer Science.
 Thesis: [Machine Learning Methods for Combinatorial Optimization](https://repository.library.brown.edu/studio/item/bdr:enataxuv/).
 - 💬 Ask me about how to fail fast.
 - 📫 How to reach me: https://www.linkedin.com/in/abdelrahmanhosny/